Project 39 – Tarremah Steiner School, Tas

 This project for a 100kW solar installation for Tarremah Steiner School in Tasmania is a rather special project to help them become a model sustainability school, which has enthusiastic support from students and their community.
-They then hope to inspire other schools to follow suit.
+Students are now encouraging other schools to follow suit.

 Originally funding was to be a joint effort with the school community raising funds to be donated directly to the school solar fund, and CORENA raising funds in tandem to provide an interest-free loan to cover the rest of the cost.
-However, due to COVID-19 impacts on the school, they were unable to proceed with local fundraising so the loan from CORENA is now covering the entire amount.
+However, due to COVID-19 impacts on the school, they were unable to proceed with local fundraising and so the CORENA loan covered the entire amount.

 See what has been achieved via the CORENA loan to Tarremah so far